 To qualify for the Olo program, you must be pregnant and have a low income.

 However, due to high demand in certain areas, establishments may add additional criteria.
 Ask for more information from your CLSC.

 What can I do if I don’t qualify?

-Every year, Fondation Olo reaches 15,000 families in need and distributes over 600,000 food vouchers.
-See the Our Impacts section to learn more.
+The Olo program is offered across Quebec in over 150 establishments, mostly through CLSCs and in certain community organizations.
+Every year, Fondation Olo reaches 5,000 new pregnant women in need and distributes over 600,000 food vouchers.
+See Our Impacts to learn more.